RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 And now, for the principal principle of OS selection: our goal is to have a stable system with the newest Docker version.
 Any OS that will satisfy these requirements will do.
 That's right: we're going to use Docker to fetch the OS we really wish to build for, using the underlying OS as infrastructure.
 This will also help keep our build experiments properly isolated.

 If you have a RPi device at your disposal, you can now proceed with making it functional.
-In the next post, as we will present build methods that do not require a physical ARM machine.
+In the next post, we will present build methods that do not require a physical ARM machine.

 #### Installing Ubuntu 19.04 on RPi 3 & 4